francopasut/academic/content/en/post/vim_easymotion/index.md

 In the first image you can see the result or a single character search with the following command: `\f + <one letter>` ("\\" is the default _\<Leader\>_).

-In this example I used ad "o" search.
+In this example I'm going to search the "o" letter:

 ![Figure 1](/img/barra-f.png "Search example with  *Leader*-f")

-In the second example I used a double character search with the command `\s + <two letters>` pointed the letters *qu*: the target letters are slightly less.
+In the second example you find ad example of a _double character search_ with the command `\s + <two letters>`.
+I'm going to search the letters *qu* together.

 ![Figure 2](/img/barra-s.png "Search example with  *Leader*-s")